DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 # multisig_wallet = 2 xpub……
 ```
 Start by removing `#` (otherwise it’s treated as a comment and skipped by the application).
-If you are using a 2 of 3 multi-sig, change `2` to `3`.
+If you are using a 2 of 3 multi-sig, keep `2` (required-signatures).
 Remove the two example keys and paste cosigner 1s key.
 Go back to Electrum, copy the key for cosigner 2 and paste after cosigner 1s key (on the same row) and go back to Electrum and copy and paste the key for cosigner 3.
 Your row should look like this (but with your 3 keys):
 ```
-multisig_wallet = 3 xpub661MyMwA... xpub6AMQ6ZPNa6... xpub6A2po6ffdf...
+multisig_wallet = 2 xpub661MyMwA... xpub6AMQ6ZPNa6... xpub6A2po6ffdf...
 ```

 You can change the name “multisig_wallet” if you like.